PeterPierinakos/vanilla-rustlang-server/docs/configuration.md

 - EXTRA_HEADERS_SIZE

 Convenience variable for specifying the size of the EXTRA_HEADERS 2-dimensional array.
 You may remove it and hard-code the number if you wish to.

+- ALLOW_DIRECTORY_LISTING

+Boolean value to specify whether you want the server to allow listing the contents of a directory whenever a user tries to access a directory and not particularly a file.